 Banff National Park, Alberta

-Banff National Park is not only one of the most breathtaking places on earth, it offers cool temps with highs around 72 and lows in the upper 40s.
+Banff National Park is not only one of the most breathtaking places on earth, it offers cool temps during the summer months with highs around 72 and lows in the upper 40s.
 If you’re looking for a mountain retreat with mild weather, fishing, hiking and mountain biking, this is your spot.
 Banff itself offers lots of small town charms as well as making a great base for exploring the gorgeous glacier-fed lakes and multitude of wildlife.
 It even boasts a thriving arts and culture scene with a number of museums, art galleries and concert venues along with a diverse array of fine restaurants and shops.
-See the scenery and wildlife on what National Geographic has called a “Drive of a Lifetime,” the 142-mile Icefields Parkway.
+See the scenery and wildlife on Icefields Parkway, named a “Drive of a Lifetime” by National Geographic.
 It traces the Continental Divide and connects two national parks, Banff and Jasper, as well as Lake Louise and Jasper.
-Taking the eight-minute ride to the top of 7,500-foot Sulphur Mountain from Banff provides panoramic views of the park.
+Taking the ride to the top of 7,500-foot Sulphur Mountain from Banff provides panoramic views of the park.

 Easter Island, Chile